STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 `<TARGET>`          | The name of the target to configure `<FILES>`           | Expected to be public headers, they will be installed in the include directory of the project installation configuration `${CMAKE_INSTALL_PREFIX}/include`.
 `<TARGET_DIR>`      | Optional. `<FILES>` will be installed into the `${CMAKE_INSTALL_PREFIX}/include/<TARGET_DIR>` directory.
 If not, the files will be installed into `${CMAKE_INSTALL_PREFIX}/include/<TARGET>` directory.
+`<COMPONENT>`       | Optional.
+This option  indicates that the library is to be configured as a component of an englobing multi-component package.
 `<NAMESPACE>`       | If given, the imported target will be `<NAMESPACE>::<TARGET>`.
 If not, the imported target will be `Radium::<TARGET>`
 `<PACKAGE_CONFIG>`  | If given, a configure script, to be used by `find_package`, will be generated.
 If not, only the exported targets will be generated.
 `<PACKAGE_VERSION>` | If given when the `<PACKAGE_CONFIG>` option also given, a cmake version file, used by `find_package`, will be generated.